wuyuntao/jquery-autosuggest/README.md

 </script>
 ```

-_Note: jQuery version 1.5 is required._
+_Note: jQuery version 1.5 or above is required._

 More examples see [here](#examples).